 Payroll Tax Election.
 Beginning in 2016, qualified startup businesses can generate research credits.
 Qualified startup businesses include those that have not had “gross receipts” for more than 5 years, and have had gross receipts of less than $5 million in the claim year.
 Research credits can then be used to offset the employer’s portion of the FICA tax in the following year.
 It’s worth noting, however, that startups should consider the related party rules when applying the gross receipts tests.
 Since many startup businesses don’t generate taxable income in the early years after formation, the credit program historically provided little, if any, immediate benefit.
 Now that the credit can be used to offset payroll taxes, the credit has real value for qualifying startups.

-If you would like help determining if your business activity qualifies for the research credit incentives, and/or determining an estimate of the benefit, please contact Rene Schaefer at 425-709-4837 or email@example.com.
+If you would like help determining if your business activity qualifies for the research credit incentives, and/or determining an estimate of the benefit, please contact Rene Schaefer or call her at 425-709-4837.

 © 2017 Clark Nuber PS All Rights Reserved